trickv/trick.vanstaveren.us_jekyll/Contact.md

 -   +1 312 450 6159: Mintel Chicago office phone (sometimes use to call
     from China)

-Old numbers I don't use anymore
+Old numbers I don't use anymore:

 -   +1 773 574 7582: My old Chicago mobile number, discontinued.
 -   +1 630 923 1679: T-Mobile number on Sarah's family plan which I used